The Amazing Race 19: Critical response

 The Amazing Race 19 received mixed reviews.
 Andy Dehnart of reality blurred wrote that this season was "yet another example of the race dumbing itself down."
 Scott Von Doviak of The A.V.
 Club wrote that he'd "have to rank this as one of the lesser seasons, probably in the bottom third.
 Too many lackluster teams and tasks, too many non-elimination legs, and the absence of any compelling heroes and villains all added to a rather disappointing trip around the globe."
 Daniel Fienberg of HitFix wrote that the season "left me frustrated more often than it left me exhilarated" calling it lackluster due to "Too many Non-Elimination Legs too early.
 Too many bland, copacetic couples.
 Too many bland, copacetic couples who, predictably, got along too well."
+Daron Aldridge of Box Office Prophets wrote "I feel like none of us won this season".
 Luke Dwyer of TV Fanatic graded this season with a B saying "the majority of the legs and destinations were good, but not great.
 The cast was likable, but beyond Andy and Tommy, nothing spectacular.
 The finale was a dud and that's always going to bring the feel of the season down."
 Michael Hewitt of the Orange County Register wrote that "the Race had been losing a bit of its mojo for several seasons, hitting bottom with the spring's Second Chances edition.
 This fall's 19th Race was much improved, though, and it remains the most brilliantly shot and edited show on TV" and that this season had "a few more challenging challenges and the clues often required some solving on the parts of the contestants."
 In 2016, this season was ranked 17th out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
 Kareem Gantt of Screen Rant wrote that this season "had some legs that kind of underwhelmed, but overall, the drama and suspense of the race trumped the season's shortcomings, which were rather minute, to be honest."
 In 2021, Jane Andrews of Gossip Cop ranked this season as the show's 8th best season.
 Val Barone of TheThings ranked this season as the show's 8th best season.
 In 2022, Jason Shomer of Collider ranked this season among the show's top seven seasons.
 In 2022, Rhenn Taguiam of Game Rant ranked this season as the fourth-best season.
+In 2024, Taguiam's ranking was updated with this season becoming the sixth-best season.